 Yet, not every person with predisposing genes develops Alzheimer’s disease.
 And, only about 50% of people with Alzheimer’s disease have genes that are identified as high risk variants.

 PET Imaging Studies

-Positron emission tomography (PET), an imaging technique for per-symptomatic Alzheimer’s disease, is increasingly used even though it is an invasive method.
+Positron emission tomography (PET), an imaging technique for pre-symptomatic Alzheimer’s disease, is increasingly used even though it is an invasive method.
 PET requires injection of radioactive molecules that accumulate in the brain.

 A radioactive tracer is incorporated into a biologic molecule capable of crossing the blood brain barrier.

 In the brain, the radioactive molecule emits a signal that can be measured after binding to a brain substance, or after it is modified by a brain enzyme.

 The biologic molecules chosen for Alzheimer’s studies include fluorodeoxyglucose (FDG), an analog of glucose, and Pittsburg compound B (PiB), a molecule that binds to amyloid-beta plaques.

 With FDG, Alzheimer’s investigators look for brain areas with decreased utilization of glucose.
 Decreased consumption of glucose is interpreted as decreased neuron electrical signaling.